Pukguksong-3: Pukguksong-5

-At a parade on 14 January 2021, another SLBM variant was displayed designated the Pukguksong-5.
+At a parade on 14 January 2021, another SLBM variant was displayed and was designated as Pukguksong-5.
 It shared the design of the previous two missiles, however with a pointed nose cone and longer payload shroud for a greater overall length.
 The appearance of yet another untested missile likely indicates North Korea is still in the process of settling on a specific SLBM design.

+Pukguksong-6

+Another SLBM variant of Pukguksong-3 was displayed at the 25 April 2022 military parade.
+The official name of this missile variant is presumed to be Pukguksong-6; its length is longer than Pukguksong-4 and Pukguksong-5.